Identification of malfunctioning quantum devices: Conclusions

-\paragraph{Conclusions.} We have addressed how to optimally identify the position of a malfunctioning quantum device that forms part of an interconnected quantum network in the simplified case where the latter consists of $N$ identical devices that can be addressed in a parallel fashion.
-For unitary PEI we discovered that entanglement enhances the probability of correct identification, and even allows for perfect identification of the device if the unitary rotation angle is greater than some threshold.
+We have addressed how to optimally identify the position of a malfunctioning quantum device that forms part of an interconnected quantum network in the simplified case where the latter consists of $N$ identical devices that can be addressed in a parallel fashion.
+For unitary EPI we discover that entanglement enhances the probability of correct identification, and even allows for perfect identification of the device if the unitary rotation angle is greater than some threshold.
 For rank-one and rank-two Pauli channels the optimal strategy involves separable states and measurements, whereas for rank-three and amplitude damping channels we find that the optimal identification strategy requires entanglement with $N$ additional ancillas.
-However, the use of entanglement among the input probes only pays dividend if the size of devices needed to be checked is small; as the network size grows large strategies employing separable states do just as well.
+However, the use of entanglement among the input probes only pays dividends if the number of devices needed to be checked is small; as the network size grows large strategies employing separable states do just as well.

-It is interesting to ask whether global measurements are really necessary in order to optimally detect the position of the malfunctioning device.
-Preliminary results seem to indicate that local measurement strategies making use of adaptive feedback perform really well but are strictly sub-optimal~\cite{Skotiniotis:18}.
-Finally, possible extensions of the current work to the identification of multiple faulty devices, more general quantum networks (involving both single as well as two-qubit gates), extensions to higher dimensional systems, as well as the simultaneous task of identifying the position as well as the identity of the faulty device, e.g., the value of $\phi\in[0,2\pi)$ are all subject to current investigation.
+We have numerically verified that for unitary EPI, ancilla-free totally symmetric pure states attain the optimal performance.
+While we have given a formal proof that ancillas are not necessary to achieve optimality, the sufficiency of pure permutationally symmetric states remains unproven.
+In channel identification using probes without ancillas, we find again that symmetric pure states stand as the optimal choice.
+Although the numerical evidence in both cases is very compelling, an analytical proof presents an intriguing open challenge of theoretical interest.

-\paragraph{Acknowledgements} This work was supported by Spanish MINECO IJCI-2015-24643, and (AEI/FEDER EU): FIS2016-80681-P.
+There are several interesting extensions of the current work that are of both theoretical as well as practical significance.
+For instance, in this work we have assumed throughout that devices act on \emph{separate} systems.
+In a quantum computer, or a general quantum network the same quantum system may be subject to a \emph{sequence} of quantum operations.
+It is natural then to ask how to optimally identify malfunctioning devices that act in sequence on the same quantum system.
+Furthermore, it is interesting to know what is the optimal performance in cases where both the position as well as the identity of the anomaly are required.